-Everyone has different feelings about their own procedure.
-There is no right or wrong way to feel after your abortion.
+Everyone has different feelings about their own procedure, which may also depend on your situation.
 If at any time you would like to talk to someone, we provide free counselling services.

 (!)
 Call us on 1300 003 707 to make a booking.